Vista DUI Defense Lawyers

 A DUI charge can drastically change your life.
 In addition to losing your license, you also face months to years in jail, extensive fines, and a serious blow to your reputation or career.
 A DUI conviction can follow you for years to come, meaning second or third offenders can face a significant increase in charges if convicted.
 This can include mandatory imprisonment and further restrictions when you are released, such as DUI school and ignition interlock devices.

 A drunk driving charge can happen to anyone.
 Even if you felt sober enough to drive after having a drink, the law is clear when it comes to intoxicated driving.
 But DUIs are beatable, and jD Law Criminal Defense Attorneys can help you fight them.
 Our Vista DUI defense lawyer has extensive experience defending clients throughout North County and can utilize all of his knowledge to have your charges reduced or dismissed altogether.
 If you have been arrested for DUI in North County, contact our firm at (760) 630-2000 immediately to schedule a free consultation.
 Do not let a single arrest impact your future.

 Not just any attorney can handle a DUI case.
 The laws in California are complex and a wide variety of factors can influence the outcome of your case.
-But if you work with the team at jD LAW, we can provide a strong defense in all cases, whether this is your first offense or you have a prior DUI on your record.
+But if you work with the team at jD Law Criminal Defense Attorneys, we can provide a strong defense in all cases, whether this is your first offense or you have a prior DUI on your record.
 Our firm is ready to defend you against DUI charges relating to:

 - First-time DUI: First-time offenders may have the option for lesser penalties, with the right defense.